avonarnim/ausflug/README.md

 put/get/update/delete requests.

 Keys should be placed both in `env.yaml` (for GCP to recognize process.env.\_\_\_) as well as `.env` for local development.
+The `.env` file keys should be listed as `KEYNAME=value`.
+The `env.yaml` file keys should be listed as `KEYNAME: value`

-Dependencies are handled by npm
+Dependencies are handled by npm.
+If it's your first time running the backend locally, do `npm install` and potentially `sudo npm install -g --force nodemon`.
+This should be done from the backend directory

 ## Scripts: